xerolinux/XeroHub/content/posts/enable-snaps/index.md

 Make sure to reboot the system after doing that for services to start correctly.

-* Step 2 : Install The Snap-Store
+* Step 2 : Install The Snap Store

-Once that's done, either start installing your snaps via `sudo snap refresh && sudo snap install packagename` commands or if you prefer to use a GUI App Store install the aforementioned Snap-Store via command below.
+Once that's done, either start installing your snaps via `sudo snap refresh && sudo snap install packagename` commands or if you prefer to use a GUI App Store install the aforementioned Snap Store via command below.

 Install the Snap Store :